alexwlchan/alexwlchan.net/src/_drafts/new-banner.md

   </div>
 </div>

-I chose the `transform`, `right`, and `top` values by tweaking until I got something that looked right.
+I chose the `transform`, `right`, and `top` values by tweaking until I got something that looked correct.
-They move the banner to the right place on the image.
+They move the banner to the corner, and then the `transform` rotates it diagonally.

 The relative position of the container element is vital.
-The absolutely positioned banner still needs a reference point, and it uses the closest ancestor with an explicit <code>position</code> – or if it doesn’t find one, the root <code>&lt;html&gt;</code> element.
+The absolutely positioned banner still needs a reference point for the `top` and `right`, and it uses the closest ancestor with an explicit <code>position</code> – or if it doesn’t find one, the root <code>&lt;html&gt;</code> element.
-Setting `position: relative;` means the `top` and `right` are measured against the sides of the container, not the entire HTML document.
+Setting `position: relative;` means the offsets are measured against the sides of the container, not the entire HTML document.

 This is a CSS feature called <a href="https://developer.mozilla.org/en-US/docs/Learn_web_development/Core/CSS_layout/Positioning#positioning_contexts">positioning context</a>, which I’d never heard of until I started writing this blog post.
 I’d been copying the <code>position: relative;</code> line without really understanding what it did, or why it was necessary.

-(What made this particularly confusing to me is that adding `position: absolute` to the banner makes it *seem* like it's positioned inside the image -- until you set <code>top</code> or <code>right</code>, and then it jumps to the edge of the entire page.
+(What made this particularly confusing to me is that adding `position: absolute` to the banner makes it *seem* like the image is the reference point -- until you set <code>top</code> or <code>right</code>, and then it jumps to the edge of the entire page.
 This is because an absolutely positioned element takes its initial position from where it would be in the normal flow, and doesn't look for a positioned ancestor until you set an offset.)

 <style>